barbazul/1kfa/mod_guide_player.md

 example, the edge of steel shield could reasonably be used to attack a foe, so Mix It Up would do 1d4 attack power.
 But a character with only leather bracers their wrists would be "unarmed", doing just 1d2 attack power.

+Blocking damage with a shield should be considered an *IMMEDIATE* move, and the GM should try to keep to the guideline of not allowing players to make more than one move and one *IMMEDIATE* move per turn in the spotlight.

 ### Magic Items